heardMan/udacity-triviAPI/README.md

 The follow sectionsgive details on how to set up and start a development server for the project.

-## initial set up and configuration
+## Initial Set Up and Configuration

 The first step to starting development on Trivia API will require one to clone the initial files.